LUAstro/LUAstro-website/README.md

 # Welcome to **[LUAstro.space](https://www.luastro.space)**'s directory!

 In this README file, I'll explain the basics of the website's code as of the time of writing.
-I've split this document into several parts detailing, firstly, how to use GitHub (which the site is, of course, hosted in), how each page is formatted (with templates for new Blog pages), how the header, footer, image, and main container code works, and lastly some of the more technical parts like the Stylesheet's code, the scripts code, and (in my opinion the most complicated bit of code on the site) how the search bars work and how to add new pages or images to the results.
+I've split this document into several parts detailing, firstly, an Introduction to GitHub (which the site is, of course, hosted in), followed by an Introduction to Web Development (the basics of HTML, CSS & JavaScript), how each page is formatted (with templates for new Blog pages), how the header, footer, image, and main container code works, and lastly some of the more technical parts like the Stylesheet's code, the scripts code, and (in my opinion the most complicated bit of code on the site) how the search bars work and how to add new pages or images to the results.